isaacg11/starterTemplate-User-signUp/README.md

 # starterTemplate-User-signUp
-a starter template for signing up users with the Stamplay SDK
+a Javascript starter template for signing up users with the Stamplay SDK

 **CLONING: When cloning this repo, you must switch out the appId with your own to make it work.**